General terms and conditions of sale Madame Brasserie and of the website

 1.1 The provision of the Services is subject to the stipulations hereof, complemented by the specific terms and conditions of the Service.
 They take precedence over all terms and conditions of purchase which may be enforced there against and express the entirety of the rights and obligations of the parties and are inseparable, where applicable, from the “General Terms and Conditions of Use” section below for any booking and/or order placed via a website of the Service Provider.

-1.2 The Service Provider reserves the right to not accept booking for events of which the electoral, political or religious nature is incompatible with or prejudicial to the image and shared aim of the Service Provider or the venue where the Services are to be provided.
+1.2 The Service Provider reserves the right not to accept bookings for events of which the electoral, political or religious nature is incompatible with or prejudicial to the image and shared aim of the Service Provider or the venue where the Services are to be provided.

 1.3 If any one of the clauses hereof (in full or in part) were to prove unlawful, invalid or inapplicable, the other provisions would remain in force.